This site is provided and sponsored by

-The beech forest surrounds on the Flat rise rapidly to meet the sheer rock
+The beech covered slopes around the Flat rise rapidly to sheer rock

-walls of the North face of Mt.
+on the Northern face of Mt.
 Alexander.
 There are two gorges in the lower Crooked valley

-and the terrain is rough.
-Upstream of the Hut the River is more benign and rises at a gentle gradient to its headwaters.
+and the terrain is rough underfoot.
+Upstream of Jacko Flat the River is a mix of rougher terrain and reasonably gentle

 The Crooked has always been a fairly low-use valley, with visitor numbers declining further

-in the 90's and 00's when the tracks were unmaintained for a lengthy period.
+in the 90's and 00's when the tracks were left unmaintained for a lengthy period.

-Crooked valley access is up the old Rotomanu - Kopara Road, which turns off
+Crooked Valley access is up the old Rotomanu - Kopara Road, which turns

-upper gate saying that the landowner accepts no responsibility for any problems with vehicles.
+A sign on the upper gate warns users that the landowner accepts no responsibility for any problems with vehicles.